signalfx/agent-boshrelease/README.md

 are one way to deal with this more effectively.

 ### Collectd Plugins
-This release includes all of the python plugins installed to `/usr/share/collectd/<integration_name>`, so **make sure your configuration reflects that in the `ModulePath` property**.
+This release includes most of our Python plugins installed to the BOSH package dir `/var/vcap/packages/signalfx-collectd/plugins/<integration name>`, so make sure to use this directory when specifying `ModulePath` when configuring Python plugins.
 The `Import` statement will be the same as example config files, as well as the `<Module>` tags.
-For example, the Elasticsearch plugin is installed at `/usr/share/collectd/elasticsearch`, so its config file would look like:
+For example, the Elasticsearch plugin is installed at `/var/vcap/packages/signalfx-collectd/plugins/elasticsearch`, so its config file would look like:

 ```
 <LoadPlugin "python">